A Registered Educational Savings Plan (RESP) is a government program that enables parents to save for their child’s post-secondary education.

 When contribution amounts are withdrawn, they are also referred to as Post-Secondary Education Payments (PSE).

-Note: if the original contributions being withdrawn had generated a matching government grant, the grant must be repaid to the government.
+Note: If the original contributions being withdrawn had generated a matching government grant, the grant must be repaid to the government (unless when withdrawn by the child).

 Accumulated Income Payments (AIP)